My 3-month-old baby girl has been refusing to nurse (breastfeed) on and off for over a week. She also brings up the little bit she does take.

 5) Try feeding before you think she is really tired or very hungry – and overall try other times of the day.

 6) You can also try some dream feeding, although of course, she needs to eat when she is awake too.

 7) Try feeding right after playing with your 3-month-old.

 I’d be happy to try to help you more if you provide me with some more information.
 (Bottle-fed or not, fussy all the time or just on second breast; gaining weight or not etc.)

 I really hope you get it sorted out soon!

-We have changed to a new commenting system.
 Add your comments below or return to Breastfeeding & Formula Q&A.